Zir0-93/zir0-93.github.io/_posts/2018-09-10-slack-disk-storage-notifier.md

 * * * * 0 ./home/slack_storage_notifier.sh
 ```

-That is everything you need to get the integration working.
+Note the machine name used in the slack message corresponds the the `$HOSTNAME` environment variable on the instance.
+And that's everything you need to get the integration working.
 Thank you for reading, please leave your comments and questions, and have a great day!